Pa00k/pa00k-site/design.markdown

 ### Legs

 One of the biggest challenges of designing the robot was designig its leg.
 We tried to keep the parts as light as possible while maintainig a certain level of robustness.
 The leg consists of three servo motors which give the endpoint of the lower leg three degrees of freedom.
-The two servo motors closest to the body were bundeled together in a 3D printed plastic frame to ensure precision of movement of the leg.
+The two servo motors closest to the body were bundled together in a 3D printed plastic frame to ensure precision of movement of the leg.
 <table class="table table-striped table-hover ">
   <thead>
    <tr>